santoss1/DOCDOC/README.md

 Because of the size of the dataset (3GB) I am using a dropbox to store the data and shinyapps.io to store the front end (ui.R) and server calculations (server.R).
 This may slowdown the user interaction.
 Everytime you update a ZIP code you may experience a time-lagg of a couple seconds before the available procedures for that ZIP code appear.

 The app works best with the Chrome browser.
 Experiments with Safari showed lower performance.
-We also experimented with a tablet as a browser and the markers did not display on the screen.
+We also experimented with an iPad tablet with Safari as a browser and the markers did not display on the screen.